Arts, history and traditions at the heart of Cornouaille

 You’ll be won over by this Close town, an emblematic symbol of the Breton coastline.

-Back at the campsite, it’s time to stop by the snack bar to order your evening meal.
-Don’t hesitate to ask the staff for their menu!
+Back at the campsite, it’s time to stop off at the snack bar to order your evening meal.
+Don’t hesitate to ask the staff for their cards!

 Then it’s off to the pool for a fitting end to this vacation.